elsampsa/valkka-examples/docs/index.rst

 Valkka Examples
 ===============

-With Valkka API, you can create modern video surveillance and management solutions:
+With Valkka API, you can create modern video surveillance and management solutions for linux desktop environments:

 - Programmable with Python3
 - Build graphical user interfaces with PyQt